semgrep/semgrep-docs/docs/faq.md

 ### Do you have a visualization UI?

 Dashboarding is available for Semgrep Team users.
-Semgrep also supports posting results via web hooks to any JSON endpoint, so you can easily integrate it with your favorite visualization tool.
+Semgrep also supports posting results through webhooks to any JSON endpoint, so you can easily integrate it with your favorite visualization tool.

 <MoreHelp />